Back to World of BurgerFuel

 I know what it feels like to be in the wrong lane.
 I’ve tried many things: I worked 9 to 5 and tried to be a hairdresser.
 It just never fulfilled me as much as music does.
 When I’m making music, I feel so happy and content in the flow of life.
 I’ve met so many amazing people, and opportunities keep opening.
 Now, it just feels right, and it will work out.

 The part that no one gets to see is so fun, where I can be in the studio, bring one idea and then create off that.
-Performing live, with a crowd of people singing back your lyrics, is just next level.
+Performing live with a crowd of people singing back your lyrics is just next-level.

 What’s your process regarding music videos?
 Do you have an idea when writing the song, or is it more about going with the flow?

 Music videos are very collaborative for me.
 I’ve worked with a good friend, Daisy, and she knows how to visually express what I want to achieve with my music after the fact.
-For my future releases, I have a better idea of what I want it to look like.
+For my future releases, I have a better idea of what I want them to look like.
 I think that comes with time, knowing myself and who I am.

 Let’s talk about your new single, Fairy Bread.
 What was the inspiration behind it?